rohan-paul/rohan-paul.github.io/_posts/2017-08-01-Recursion_In_JavaScript_Part-1.md

 Recursion is best applied when I need to call the same function repeatedly with different parameters from within a loop.
 While it can be used in many situations, it is most effective for solving problems involving iterative branching, such as fractal math, sorting, search alogorithm or traversing the nodes of complex or non-linear data structures.

-Although Javascript doesn't have a solid **tail call optimization**, recursion is often the best way to go.
+Although Javascript doesn't have a solid [tail call optimization](http://wiki.c2.com/?TailCallOptimization), recursion is often the best way to go.
 And for careful developers, except in edge cases, we're not going to get call stack overflows.
 Further, now ECMAScript 6 offers tail call optimization, where you can make some function calls without growing the call stack.

 As to the debate of using Recursion in Javascript, performance is ofcourse very important, and so is premature optimization too.
 If you think that recursion is more elegant than iteration, then we should it.
-If it turns out this is your bottleneck (which may never be), then you can replace with some less-beautiful iteration.
+If it turns out this is your bottleneck, which may never be, then you can replace with some less-beautiful iteration.
 Beyond, elegance, readability and maintainability are the other 2 very important factor to consider, and in my opinion recursion is very easy to read, thus maintainable.

 Lets solve few classic problems with Recursion